-- C12.1.
-Players must not wear anything that is dangerous to other players.
-WFDF considers fully metallic study to be dangerous. - C12.2.
+- Players must not wear anything that is dangerous to other players.
+WFDF considers fully metallic studs and plaster casts to be dangerous. - C12.2.
 Players must not wear anything that gains an advantage by substantially enhancing the physical presence of the player. - C12.3.
-Players must not wear or display anything that includes political statements or symbols. - C12.4.
-Players, substitutes and team officials must not use any equipment that amplifies their voices. - C12.5.
+Team uniforms must comply with the WPDF Social Expression Conc., C12.4.
+Players, substitutes and team officials must not use any equipment that amplifies their - C12.5.
 Players, substitutes and team officials may be requested to refrain from using, or restrict the location of, any props that could negatively impact the image of the sport.